-She went to lecture for the LNU and to see Jean McWilliam, the friend she had met when working in France during the war.
+When Vera Brittain married in 1926 it seemed to Winifred that this was an opportunity for her to fulfil a lifelong dream of visiting South Africa and, in particular, to visit Jean McWilliam, the friend she had met when working in France during the war.
 Jean had moved to South Africa and become the headmistress of a girls' school in Pretoria.
-Winifred also met the novelist Ethelreda Lewis, who recognised in her a passion for social justice which could be useful in promoting better working conditions for black workers.
-White liberals in South Africa like Mrs Lewis were fearful on two related counts: that unless these conditions improved there would be violent racial conflict and that during this the black population would turn to Communism.
-These two dangers, she believed, could be averted by the growth of a black trade union movement based on a British model.
+Winifred also met the South African novelist Ethelreda Lewis. who recognised in her a passion for social justice which could be useful in helping to put right some of the injustices that black people suffered in South Africa.
+Mrs Lewis, and other white liberals like her, who wished to promote better conditions for black workers, feared that unless these injustices were dealt with, there would be violent racial conflict during which the black population would turn to Communism.
+These two dangers, she believed, could be avoided by the growth of a black trade union movement based on a British model.
 This was where Winifred might be helpful.

 The mid-1920s were crucial years for South African race relations.
-Black unrest was increasing as a result of recent legislation consolidating the supremacy of white labour, and the intensification of segregationist policies which were driving black workers further into poverty and degradation.
-The Industrial Consolidation Act of 1924 had rendered the term 'employee' inapplicable to black workers and thereby barred them from, among other benefits, trade union membership.
-The Mines and Works Acts of 1926 specifically excluded Africans and Coloureds from obtaining certificates of competency; this exclusion meant that they were restricted to low-paid, unskilled work.
+Black unrest was increasing as a result of recent legislation which gave more power to white workers at the expense of black workers.
+An increase in segregationist policies, which we now would call apartheid, was driving black workers further into poverty and degradation.
+The Industrial Consolidation Act of 1924 had stated that the term 'employee' could not be applied to black workers.
+This meant that they were deprived of many benefits, including trade union membership.
+The Mines and Works Acts of 1926 specifically excluded Africans and Coloureds from obtaining certificates of competency.
+This exclusion meant that they could hold only low-paid, unskilled work.
 It was generally acknowledged that white wages (the highest in the world) could only be paid for by the sweated labour of black workers.
-This was a situation which the South African Trade Union movement and the Labour Party supported.
+This was a situation which the South African Trade Union movement and the South African Labour Party supported.